mareksagan/mareksagan.github.io/_posts/2020-06-30-bad-recruiters-and-how-to-deal-with-them.md

 ---
-title: Bad recruiters and why we hate them
+title: Bad recruiters and how to deal with them
 tags: [Work, Technology]
 style:
 color: blue